 Q: Which are the best places/suburbs to live in Mumbai as an expat?

 A: Most expats live in Bandra, Juhu or Powai.
 We used to live in Bandra but decided to move to a new building in Andheri West where you get a lot more for your money.
-The nicest place to live is South Mumbai as there is a very different feel to the old city.
-The architecture is fabulous and the streets are clean and wide.
+The nicest place to live is South Mumbai, as it has a very different feel from the old city.
+The architecture is fabulous, and the streets are clean and wide.
 However, most international schools are in the northern suburbs.

 Q: How do you rate the standard of accommodation in Mumbai?